-The Information Technology (IT) Help Desk is available to assist students both on- and off-campus with technical issues they may encounter throughout enrollment.
-The IT Help Desk is generally available Monday through Friday from 8:00 am until 5:00 pm.
+The Office of Information Technology is available to assist students both on- and off-campus with technical issues they may encounter throughout enrollment.
+The support center, known as IT Support Services, is available Monday through Friday from 6:00 am until 6:00 pm MST.